CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 5.4 Data Retrieval

-Following termination under this Clause 5, the Client shall have a period of [14 / 30] days from the date of termination ("Data Retention Window") to request an export of its operational data held within the Platform, subject to the Company's data retention obligations under UK GDPR and applicable data protection legislation.
-Following the expiry of the Data Retention Window, the Company shall have no obligation to retain or provide access to the Client's data, save as required by law.
+Following termination, the Client shall have [14 / 30] days to request an export of its operational data held within the Platform.
+Following expiry of that window, the Company shall have no obligation to retain or provide access to the Client's data, save as required by law.

 5.5 No Liability for Convenience Termination

-Neither party shall have any liability to the other as a result of a termination for convenience under this Clause 5, provided that: (a) any pre-paid MRR Fees covering a period beyond the termination date shall be refunded to the Client on a pro-rata basis within 30 days of the termination date; and (b) all accrued payment obligations of the Client up to and including the termination date remain due and payable in full.
+Neither party shall have any liability to the other solely as a result of exercising its right to terminate for convenience under this Clause 5, provided that: (a) any pre-paid MRR Fees covering a period beyond the termination date shall be refunded on a pro-rata basis within 30 days; and (b) all accrued payment obligations of the Client remain due and payable in full.

-The following provisions shall survive termination or expiry of this Agreement for any reason: Clause 1 (Limitation of Liability and Indemnity); the Client's payment obligations accrued prior to termination; any confidentiality obligations; and any other provision that by its nature is intended to survive termination.
+The following provisions shall survive termination or expiry of this Agreement for any reason: Clause 1 (Platform Nature, Liability Shield, and Client Indemnity, including Clauses 1.1 through 1.8); Clause 4.5 (Merchant of Record obligations in respect of transactions processed prior to termination); the Client's accrued payment obligations; all confidentiality obligations; and any other provision that by its nature is intended to survive termination.